botfront/botfront-helm/README.md

 3. Set `botfront.imagePullSecret` to `gcr-json-key`

-## Working with multiple Rasa instances
+## Scaling Rasa instances

-You might need multiple Rasa instances to handle a high number of concurrent conversations.
-You will first need to set up a model server so all instances can fetch the latest model.

-You can use two mechanisms to ensure tracker consistency when scaling horizontally:lock stores and sticky sessions:
+Two mechanisms can ensure tracker consistency when scaling horizontally:
-- A sticky session ties a conversation to a single Rasa instance.
+- A **sticky session** ties a conversation to a single Rasa instance.
 So the load balancer cannot change the Rasa instance dynamically during the conversation.
-- A lock store centralizes the conversation state and makes sure no race condition occurs if the load balancer spreads the conversation across several instances.
+- A **lock store** centralizes the conversation state and makes sure no race condition occurs if the load balancer spreads the conversation across several instances.

-**Important :** Sockets do not support a change of rasa instance.
-Using the Socket.io channel (Rasa Webchat) requires session affinity.
+**Important :**
+- 1. Sockets need to stick with the same instance. **The [Rasa Webchat](https://github.com/botfront/rasa-webchat) requires session affinity**
-Rasa chart enables sticky sessions by default
+Rasa chart enables sticky sessions by default.
+- 2. Botfront does not provide a model server.
+Trained models are persisted on persistent volume that is shared across instances.
+However, if you have more than one instance, you need to [rollout restart](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-em-restart-em-) your Rasa deployment to make sure each instance loads the latest model.

 ### Model server